 Definitions

-- n.
-A member of a widespread group of South American Indian peoples of south-central Chile and the western pampas of Argentina, including the Mapuche.
+- noun A language family of south-central Chile and the western pampas of Argentina that includes Mapuche.

 - Of or pertaining to Araucania, a territory in the southern part of Chili, mainly comprised in the modern provinces of Arauco and Valdivia.